 Oh, my goodness, I am so excited I can barely contain myself.
 Seriously, while typing this, I’ve had to delete and rewrite my thoughts several times.
 I don’t want to sound like I’m shouting off the rooftops for you to grab your Poem of the Day collection….but GET YOUR KIDS EXCITED TO READ!
 Whatever that takes.
 Poems, books, magazines, whatever.
 My sweet friend, Hanna from My Literacy Space, just posted a meme that fits perfectly with this blog post.
 It says “A child who reads will be an adult who thinks!”

-If you’re as excited as I am about using poetry to get kids wanting to read and building fluency, then grab your POEM OF THE DAY BUNDLE, today! ???
+If you’re as excited as I am about using poetry to get kids wanting to read and building fluency, then grab your POEM OF THE DAY BUNDLE, today!
+You’ll have a poem for every day of the school year!

 My printable poems sell for $1.99 a piece.
 With 115 poems included, this bundle is worth $230!